mpostol/TP/ExDataManagement/StructuralData/StructuralData/README.LINQQuery&methodsSyntax.md

 - after receiving the query, the external process begins to execute it, carrying out the operations described therein, provided, of course, that they are positively authorized in the context of some identity and its permissions
 - after completion of the execution, the result is returned in the form of a stream of values.
 This string can be further processed locally by subsequent program instructions

-Now let's go back to the previous example and try to summarize the effect of using a LINQ expression.
-Due to the need to gain access to external data, we must clearly distinguish two phases in the algorithm:
+Now let's go back to the previous example and try summarizing the effect of using a LINQ expression.
+Due to the need to gain access to external data, we must clearly distinguish two stages in the algorithm:

-- selection in advance data that is subject to further processing
+- selection of data that will be subject to further processing
-- processing selected data following process needs
+- processing selected data following process needs and using an implemented algorithm

-In the first step, the LINQ expression is not executed but translated so that it can be represented as an object.
+In the first step, the LINQ expression is not executed but prepared for translation only and represented as an object.
 The reference to this object is assigned to the _wordQuery variable.
 In other words, when a LINQ expression is executed, the value of the `_wordQuery` variable represents what needs to be done to determine the value of the expression.
 This recipe can be used later in two ways:

-- can be executed locally as an expression
+- can be executed locally as an regular expression
 - can be translated into any domain-specific language compliant with a selected external repository and sent to it for remote execution

 The scenario in which an expression is translated into another language and a query is executed remotely requires additional conditions to be met.
 We will come back to this topic later.

 Let's consider a theoretical scenario in which we use the foreach statement and a variable representing an external repository.
 Since in both cases this variable must implement the `IEnumerable` interface, this is even practically possible.
 However, in this case, pre-selection cannot be performed and all data must be fetched to local storage from the remote repository to be used by this instruction.

-This breakdown of the processing into data selection and data processing applies not only to external repositories where it must be used.
+This breakdown into (a) selection of relevant data and (b) processing of only selected data applies not only to external repositories where it must be used.
 Namely, it is also useful when it is necessary to separate the place of data pre-selection and processing in the program to improve the software development performance according to the separation of concern principle.
-The separation of concern (SoC) is the fundamental principle in software engineering and design.
-It aims to break down complex systems into smaller, more manageable parts.
+The separation of concern (SoC) is the fundamental principle in software engineering.
+It aims to break down complex problems into smaller, more manageable parts.

 [QuerySyntaxSideEffectTest]: ../StructuralDataUnitTest/LinqQuerySyntaxExamplesUnitTest.cs#L28-L31
 [QuerySyntaxSideEffect]: LINQQueryAndMethodsSyntax/LinqQuerySyntaxExamples.cs#L39-L47
 [QuerySyntaxSideEffectL45]: LINQQueryAndMethodsSyntax/LinqQuerySyntaxExamples.cs#L45
+[ForeachExample]: LINQQueryAndMethodsSyntax/LinqQuerySyntaxExamples.cs#L20-L28
+[QuerySyntax]: LINQQueryAndMethodsSyntax/LinqQuerySyntaxExamples.cs#L30-L37

 <!--